-^a eGFR based on the CKD-EPI equation.
-Baseline eGFR will be obtained twice (at least 72 hours apart as part of subject screening) and the mean of the two values will be used.
-The second baseline eGFR sample may be obtained at the time of check-in.
+a Child-Pugh score based on standard scoring (see below).
+Baseline Child-Pugh will be obtained twice (at least 72 hours apart as part of participant screening) and the mean of the two values will be used.
+The second Child-Pugh score may be calculated at the time of check-in.